AgateTravel WeLiveToServe

 Hiroshima March Clothes

-Tops: In early March, clothing like leather jackets, thick jackets, or wool overcoats with long-sleeve T-shirts, thin knitwear, or thin sweaters inside should be fine.
+Tops: In early March, clothing like leather jackets, 3-in-1 jackets, or wool overcoats with long-sleeve T-shirts, thin knitwear, or thin sweaters inside should be fine.
 In late March, the temperature increases, so clothes like windbreakers, trench coats, or baseball jackets with long-sleeve T-shirts or wool sweaters are enough.
 Besides, you can prepare pink, white, or blue clothes because these colors are more harmonious with cherry blossoms when taking pictures.

 Shoes: Since you may walk for a long period of time, comfortable shoes like sneakers and walking shoes are needed.
 Please remember to bring relatively thick ones.
 Apart from that, boots are also good choices.

-Accessories: A mask is needed if you are sensitive to pollen.
+1. A mask is needed if you are sensitive to pollen.

-1. Admiring Cherry Blossoms
+1. Cherry Blossoms

 Our guest Taking Photos of Cherry Blossoms in March